It comprises of two words, namely “In substance” & “Defeasance.”

-Though legally and technically till final pay off a loan or bonds issued remains a loan or bond.
+Though legally and technically, till the final payoff, a loan or bonds issued remains a loan or bond.
 And therefore, it is a liability in the books of accounts of the company and needs to be shown that way.
 However, by the process and provision of Defeasance, it is still possible not to show that debt as debt obligations.
 There is a suitable provision in the GAAP in this regard.

 The important point to re-iterate here is that this is all an accounting practice to improve the overall capital structure of the company.
 And to relieve the company of bond obligations once it sets aside the necessary funds in risk-free investments that on their own can take care of the bond obligations.
-However, the corporation continue to remain liable and the primary responsible for all the obligations towards payment of interest and principal.
-If be chance there is a shortfall in funds to service these obligations, the corporation is responsible to make good the same till the final redemption.
+However, the corporation continues to remain liable and primarily responsible for all the obligations towards payment of interest and principal.
+If be a chance there is a shortfall in funds to service these obligations, the corporation is responsible for making good the same till the final redemption.

 Consideration of In Substance Defeasance

 The Company considers In substance defeasance when the Company has :

 - Issued Bond as debt carrying principal and interest

 - And have made investments in securities like treasury securities, U.S Government bonds, etc.

 In such a scenario, the corporation can opt for In Substance Defeasance.

 As part of the bond redemption option, the company maintains a trust account/escrow account to repay the principal along with interest.
 The funds are channeled to the Trust Account.
 That is then invested in the U.S risk-free securities etc. And the investment balances are maintained in the permanent trust account to a level that can take care of the future principal and interest payment obligations comfortably.

 In such a case, the debt is said to be “defeased.”
 And is no longer regarded as a debt obligation for the Company.
 Moreover, it does not appear on the Balance Sheet—debt Obligation as well as the investments.